timolson/cointrader/README.md

 ## Presentation
 Tim is presenting an introduction to Coin Trader at the San Francisco Bitcoin Devs meetup on June 23rd, 2014 at 20/Mission.
 See http://www.meetup.com/SF-Bitcoin-Devs for more info.

+## Cryptocoin Partners
+Coin Trader was originally intended to be a proprietary project of Cryptocoin Partners, but it's better for everybody if we share an open-source foundation.
+The package names have been moved to the .org TLD but retain the original cryptocoinpartners package name, since cointrader.org is owned by someone else.

 # Setup
 1. install Java